baljo/n-back/README.md

 #### Feeling confident?
 Challenge yourself!
 If you want to challenge yourself, then you can adjust the settings so that you also need to react when the number shown is **not** same as the target number (level 0) or previous n number (level 1 - 5).
 The keys you use for this are `Enter` or `Right mouse button`.
 #### Want to see your performance over time?
-The program spits out a `.log`-file in CSV-format, check this to calculate  scores yourself and see your performance over time.
+The program spits out a log file in CSV-format, check this to calculate scores yourself and see your performance over time.

 ## 4 Settings